radiantlogic-v8/documentation-new/documentation/sys-admin-guide/using-the-server-control-panel.md

 The Cryptographic Token Interface Standard, PKCS#11, is produced by RSA Security and defines native programming interfaces to cryptographic tokens, such as hardware cryptographic accelerators and Smartcards.
 The Sun PKCS#11 provider included in Java is used to facilitate the integration of native PKCS11 tokens.
 This provider enables RadiantOne to access native PKCS11 tokens.
 The Sun PKCS11 provider does not implement cryptographic algorithms, but instead acts as a bridge between the Java JCA and JCE APIs and the native PKCS11 cryptographic API, translating the calls between the two.
 Any cryptographic device (e.g. smartcards, hardware accelerators...etc.) that includes a PKCS11 implementation can be leveraged by RadiantOne.
 The Sun PCKS11 provider requires an implementation of PKCS11 v2.0 or later installed on the RadiantOne machine.
 This implementation is in the form of a shared-object library (.so file on Linux) or dynamic-link library (.dll on Windows).

->**Note – for an example of RadiantOne deployed with PKCS11 and an NSS Database, see the RadiantOneFIPS_Mode document included with your RadiantOne install.**
+>[!note] for an example of RadiantOne deployed with PKCS11 and an NSS Database, see the RadiantOneFIPS_Mode document included with your RadiantOne install.

 1. Before you can create a PKS11 provider in the JVM you need to create a configuration file.
 The configuration file is a text file containing key-value pairs for the configuration options.
 Although there are many options available (see the Oracle Java PKCS11 Reference Guide), the example used below is for NSS.